 If you’ve read my bio, you saw that I once lived in an Ashram for six years.
 The Guru Ram Das Ashram in Toronto to be exact.
 It had 16-18 seekers living in one very large house/yoga centre, with more seekers visiting for classes and events every day.

 The Ashram was an environment where social and emotional learning opportunities were everywhere, some very beautiful and some not easy.

-After one particularly difficult interaction with another resident, I sought advice from a mentor and senior teacher about moving out and how nice it would be to have my own place.
+After one particularly difficult interaction with another resident, I sought advice from a mentor and senior teacher and mused about how nice it would be to have my own place.
 He told me this story:

 “They say that if you want to cook your dinner faster, don’t put one potato in a pot to boil, put a bunch of potatoes in the pot.
 When the potatoes cook together they bump against each other, which helps to soften them up.
 They cook faster together.”

-Then he went on to explain how people are encouraged to do spiritual work together.
+Then he went on to explain how in most traditions people are encouraged to do spiritual work together.